 *Amendment May 31, 2016.Only Directors who have completed a minimum of one (1) full term as Director are eligible to serve as President or Vice President on the Executive Board.

 Section 9.4.
 Removal of Officers.
 Any Officer elected or appointed to office may be removed by a majority vote of the Board whenever in their judgment the best interests of this Association shall be served.

 Section 9.5.
 Vacancies.
 A vacancy in any office because of resignation, removal, death or otherwise, may be filled by the Board for the unexpired portion of the term by majority vote of the Board.

 Section 9.7.
-Executive Committee.
+Executive Board.
 The four Officers serve as the members of the Executive Committee.
-Except for the power to amend the Certificate of Incorporation and the By-Laws, the Executive Committee shall have all the powers and authority of the Board in the intervals between meetings of the Board.
+Board.
+In addition, one student member will serve on the Executive Board in an advisory non-voting position.
+Except for the power to amend the Certificate of Incorporation and the By-Laws, the voting members of the Executive Board shall have all the powers and authority of the Board in the intervals between meetings of the Board.

 Section 10.2.
 Action by Consent.
 Any action required by law or under the Certificate of Incorporation or by these By-Laws, or any action which otherwise may be taken at a meeting of either the Members or the Board may be taken without a meeting if a consent in writing, setting forth the action so taken, is signed by all of the persons entitled to vote with respect to the subject matter of such consent, or all directors in office, and filed with the Secretary of the Association.